shakeel-faiz/FF/02-Oct/05-ppf-publisher.md

 ## How to open a PPF file

-To open `.ppf` files, you typically need:
+To open PPF files, you typically need:

 1.  **Picture Publisher**: The most reliable method is to use the original Picture Publisher software.
 2.  **Conversion Tools**: Some image conversion tools may allow you to convert `.ppf` files to more common formats like JPEG or PNG.